 Nevadan to Nevadanpromoting the art of poetry, literacy and learning

-I’m profoundly honored to serve as your Poet Laureate, and I’m looking forward to meeting and working with you over the next couple of years.
-As I write this, I’m finishing up my last semester at the University of Nevada, Reno, where I’ve taught mostly creative writing for the past 36 years.
-This is a bittersweet milestone, but knowing that I’ll be working with you, talking about poetry and storytelling in our most beautiful state, is something that sweetens this passage.
+I’m profoundly honored to be serving as your Poet Laureate, and I’m looking forward to meeting and working with you.
+As you may know, I recently retired from teaching at the University of Nevada, Reno, and although this was a bittersweet milestone in my long residency in our state, knowing that I’ll be working with and for you, talking about poetry and storytelling in our beloved Nevada, is something that sweetened this passage.

-I will be booking workshops, readings, and literary events as soon as they are requested and scheduled.
-Again, please understand that until I officially retire from UNR, my availability will be somewhat limited.
-But I do hope to fill the plate, so don’t hesitate to reach out with inquiries and opportunities.
+I am interested in booking workshops, readings, and literary events as they are requested and scheduled.
+Don’t hesitate to reach out with inquiries and opportunities.
 I value and sincerely desire your input, as we are all designing what this position might mean and might do.
 And this design needs your voices.

-What I hope is that we Nevadans will reach out to one another and tell our individual and community stories.
+With that in mind, we (I and the most excellent Nevada Arts Council) invite you to participate in a statewide poetry project, Nevadan to Nevada: What I Want to Tell You.
+This will be an epistolary project, which is just a fancy way of saying “letter poems.”
+What we hope is that Nevadans will reach out to one another to tell our individual and community stories.
 If we tell one another our stories honestly, authentically, and with grace and integrity, we will not only be communicating Nevadan to Nevadan, but we’ll be shining light on what it means to be a Nevadan, and this light will shine beyond our mere borders.

-I look forward to coming into your communities to work with you!
+I look forward to coming into your communities, and I most look forward to hearing what you have to say.

 Nevada Poet Laureate